 - Make it easy to access other pages of your site so the visitor can click through for more information if they want to.

 That’s Google Analytics bounce rate explained.
-If you’re still not clear on the subject or have further questions, please leave me a comment below.
+If you’re still not clear on the subject or have further questions, please check out our Google Analytics services page.